 Note: The Fall 2016 freshman class will be the final class allowed to complete the Athletic Training Degree at the undergraduate level at the University of La Verne.
-The undergraduate program will transition to a Master’s of Science degree beginning summer 2019.
+The undergraduate program will transition to a Master’s of Science degree beginning Fall 2019.
 Students who have matriculated from an undergraduate program in kinesiology or related fields will be excellent candidates for the Master’s of Science in Athletic Training (MSAT) degree, although graduates of other majors are also welcome.

 The Athletic Training Program (ATP) offers a Bachelor of Science degree in Athletic Training and is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 CAATE accreditation allows graduates of the program to sit for the Board of Certification (BOC) exam.
 The Athletic Training major prepares students for this exam by addressing the required educational competencies and clinical proficiency through a challenging curriculum that integrates classroom studies with clinical application.

 The integration of theory with practice has led to a high success rate for our students on the BOC examination.
-One hundred percent of graduates between 2013-16 took the BOC examination; first-time BOC examination pass rate was 70% (21 out of 30) while the overall pass rate was 80% (24 out of 30).

 Due to the specific sequence of courses allowing basic knowledge and skills to progress to advanced clinical levels, it is vital all students interested in pursuing the Athletic Training Major be advised at entrance by a faculty advisor within the ATP.
 Students must communicate with that advisor on a regular basis.

 - Standard 55 – Curricular Plan

 - Standard 88 – Communicable disease policy